kj187/aws_proxy/README.md

 # AWS Proxy

-The AWS proxy enables you from localhost to reach AWS services which are based in a private subnet (VPC).
+The AWS proxy enables you to reach AWS services which are based in a private subnet (VPC) from localhost.

 ## Problem